-Once an Elementary school built in 1913, Cornell Art Museum turned into a home to house contemporary artwork from artist known world wide.
+Once an Elementary school built in 1913, Cornell Art Museum turned into a home to house contemporary artwork from artists known worldwide.

-Restored classrooms serve as exhibition rooms to showcase contemporary artists who create innovational pieces of art to awe guests.
+Restored classrooms serve as exhibition rooms to showcase contemporary artists who create innovative pieces of art to awe guests.

 Address: 51 N Swinton Ave, Delray Beach, FL 33444